 Geography and planning majors are prepared for professional positions in consulting and engineering firms and in government transportation and planning agencies.
 Graduates have been hired as GIS technicians, community planners, transportation planners, retail market research analysts, construction managers, environmental scientists, environmental field technicians, and hydrographic survey technicians.

-The Geography and Planning Department sponsors a student Meteorology Club.
+The Geography and Planning Department sponsors an Informed Students Addressing Climate Change (ISACC) club.
 The club hosts on- and off-campus events, weather-related discussions, luncheons, and more!